 Peer advisers are current students in the College of the Liberal Arts who are trained to help new students adjust to college life, explore opportunities for social and academic engagement, and find ways to connect to the college and to peers.
-Peer advisers also work with upper-division students to address a variety of academic and other concerns.
-Stop by 102 Sparks Building to meet with a peer adviser during office hours.
-All times are listed in ET.
+Peer advisers also work with upper-class students to address a variety of academic and other concerns.
+Stop by 102 Sparks Building to meet with a peer adviser Mondays through Fridays from 9:00 a.m. to 5:00 p.m.

-Alana is a second-year student majoring in Political Science and Communication Arts and Sciences.
+Alana is a third-year student double majoring in Political Science and Communication Arts and Sciences.
 She is from Rock Hill, South Carolina.
-Alana is a member of Political Science Horizons and the Black Caucus and is the former president of the East Hall Residence Association.
+Alana is the event coordinator for the Multicultural Undergraduate Law Association, a team leader for Fresh START Day of Service, a Paterno Fellow, and a member of the National Council of Negro Women.
 Alana’s favorite out-of-classroom experience has been finding her community and becoming involved around campus.
-Her favorite thing about being a Liberal Arts student is the flexibility, freedom, and encouragement from everybody, as well as the opportunity to pursue different areas of study that she hadn’t been aware of before.
+Her favorite thing about being a Liberal Arts student is the flexibility, freedom, and encouragement to pursue different areas of study that she hadn’t been aware of before.

 Nikolas is a fourth-year student double majoring in Political Science and Economics.
 He is from Miami, Florida.
 Nikolas is a member of the Penn State Student Black Caucus, the Mock Trial Association, the National Society of Leadership and Success, and the American Bar Association.
 In his free time, he enjoys learning and practicing martial arts, golfing, cooking, and watching movies, Formula One, and UFC.
 His favorite things about being in the College of the Liberal Arts are the research opportunities, engaging courses, interdisciplinary learning, and diverse community.
 He also likes the different opportunities a liberal arts degree provides.